JoannaNoyes/Natural-Hazard-Package/README.md

 This package aims to use OpenStreetMaps (OSM) and other free, third-party datasets to couple complex exposure data with simple hazard models to explore exposure and risk.
 This tools aims to be computationally cheap, non-specialist and globally accessible.
 This was developed in the interest of non-specialist organisation and communities that may lack funding or interest in hazard management.
 This tool is therefore usable at all levels as a beginners tool for exploring risk.

 This package therefore contains geospatial analysis and visualization of regions using shapefiles and OpenStreetMap data.
+The code is provided in the file s1929650_hazards_package.tar.gz

 # Features
 - **Flooding** sub-package: exposure related to distance, building elevation plots, building type distribution plots, etc.